sara1989mohammadi/tutorial-dotnet/README.md

 Removes the need for boxing and unboxing

 Generic collection types generally perform better with value types because there is no need to box the values

+**Q #25)What are generics in C#.NET?**

+**Answer:** Generics are used to make reusable code classes to decrease code redundancy, and increase type safety and performance.
+Using generics, we can create a collection of classes.
+To create a generic collection, System.Collections.A generic namespace should be used.

+**Q #26) What is Hashtable in C#?**

+**Answer:** A Hashtable is a collection of key-value pairs.
+It contains values based on the key.

+**Q #27)What is the purpose of async/await keywords?**

+**Answer:** These keywords allow writing asynchronous non-blocking code in a synchronous fashion.
+This feature is facilitated by the Task/Task<T> classes or ValueTask/ValueTask<T> structs.
+These types represent an abstraction around an operation that may execute asynchronously.

+**Q #28)What are partial classes in C#?**

+**Answer:** A partial class is a special feature of C#.
+It provides a special ability to implement the functionality of a single class into multiple files and all these files are combined into a single class file when the application is compiled.
+A partial class is created by using a partial keyword.
+This keyword is also useful to split the functionality of methods, interfaces, or structures into multiple files.

+**Q #28)What are the different types of classes in C#?**

+**Answer:**
+**Abstract classes:** These provide a common definition for a base class that other classes can be derived from

+**Static classes:** These contain static items that can only interact with other static items

+**Partial classes:** These are portions of a class that a compiler can combine to form a complete class

+**Sealed classes:** These cannot be inherited by any class but can be instantiated

 //////////////////////////////////////////////////